jhanstra/snipster/README.md

 ## Comparison

 To see how much code Snipster helps you save, let's add a snippet called 'hipsum' which writes hipster-flavored lorem ipsum to our editor inside **markdown** files only.
 In each of these editors we have to first track down the correct file, then add the following code to it.
-(Comments are added to point out other issues with snippets).

 **In VSCode** (`code/user/snippets/markdown.json`)